As you may know, a customer service strategy can make or break a business.

 Why is this important?
 Well, you don’t want to waste resources on services your customers don’t care about.
 Without understanding what they want, you won’t be able to meet their needs.

-So, how do you get a pulse on your customers?
+So, how do you get a pulse from your customers?
 By soliciting feedback, of course!
 Focus groups, comment cards, and satisfaction surveys are all great ways to assess your customers’ needs.

 2. Set Your Objectives

-Once you’ve identified what your audience wants, you should figure out a way to make them satisfied.
+Once you’ve identified what your audience wants, you should figure out to meet their needs.
 One of the easiest ways to do this is to set some measurable employee goals.